janthmueller/swizzle/README.md

 **Swizzle** is a Python package that enhances attribute access, allowing for flexible retrieval of multiple attributes based on specified arrangements of their names.

 Managing object attributes efficiently can sometimes become cumbersome, especially when you need to access multiple attributes in various combinations.
-Swizzle simplifies this process by extending Python's attribute access mechanisms, enabling you to access attributes in any order or combination without explicitly referencing the instance every time or defining new methods for each combination.
+Swizzle simplifies this process by extending Python's attribute access mechanisms, enabling you to access attributes in any order or combination without explicitly referencing the instance every time.

 ## Features

 * **Dynamic Attribute Access**: Retrieve multiple attributes in any specified arrangement.
-* **Reduced Boilerplate**: One call is enough to access multiple attributes.
 * **Integration with Existing Classes**: Works seamlessly with regular classes, `dataclass`, and even `Enum` types.
 * **Swizzled Setters (New!)**: Optionally enable attribute assignment with swizzling syntax (e.g., `vec.xyz = 1,2,3`).